JanCBrammer/biopeaks/README.md

 **menubar** -> **_biosignal_** -> _save_ opens a file dialog that lets you
 select a directory and file name for saving the biosignal.
 Saving the biosignal can be useful after segmentation.
-Note that the file is saved in the original OpenSignals format containing all channels.
+Note that the file is saved in its original format containing all channels.

 ### find peaks
 **menubar** -> **_peaks_** -> _find_ automatically identifies the peaks in the